mingl2000/terraform-azure-intro/labs/lab-5.3-CI_CD_Gitlab_pipeline/lab5.3 CI_CD_GitLab_pipeline.md

 ## Lab

-Let's setup the terraform files to create the resources.
+Let's setup the terraform files to create the resources on azure shell.

 #### create the main file to create the resources
 main.tf